Calculating the cost of fraud isn’t pleasant or easy. Let’s do it anyway

 While there are crossovers between identity and transaction fraud, it is useful to understand which one is targeting your vertical.

 Essentially, managing identity fraud is about controlling which customers you allow in.
-It is the area of focus for lending providers and financial institutions, for instance.
+It is the area of focus for loan providers and financial institutions, for instance.
 Account takeovers are also the bane of the gambling industry.

-Meanwhile, chargebacks and disputed payment fraud are crippling ecommerce retailers, who must therefore focus on transaction fraud, or filtering out bad customer before they pay.
+Meanwhile, chargebacks and disputed payment fraud are crippling eCommerce retailers, who must therefore focus on transaction fraud, or filtering out bad customer before they pay.